bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-An imbalance between free radicals (ROS) and antioxidants in the body, leading to potential cell damage and contributing to aging and chronic diseases.
+An imbalance between free radicals and antioxidants in the body, leading to potential damage to cells, proteins, and DNA, which contributes to aging and chronic diseases.

 Reactive Oxygen Species (ROS)